Medical expert of the article

 - Obesity

-- Oral contraceptives / estrogen replacement therapy
+- Oral contraceptives/estrogen replacement therapy

-- Pregnancy and the puerperium
+- Pregnancy and postpartum period

 - Previous venous thromboembolism

-- Sickle-cell anemia
+- Sickle cell anemia

-- Surgical intervention in the previous 3 months
+- Surgery in the previous 3 months

-Symptoms of thromboembolism of the pulmonary artery
+Symptoms of pulmonary embolism

 Where does it hurt?